Narasimhaponnada/mermaid-mcp/UserGuide.md

 ## Overview

 The **Mermaid MCP (Model Context Protocol) Server** enables AI assistants like GitHub Copilot, Claude, and custom LLM applications to generate, validate, and render professional Mermaid diagrams directly within your development workflow.
 This guide covers all functionality, integration methods, and usage patterns.

+> **💡 Quick Install:** `npm install -g @narasimhaponnada/mermaid-mcp-server`
+>
+> This guide shows **NPM installation as the recommended method** throughout.
+Source installation is also documented for developers who want to modify the code.

 ## 📋 Table of Contents